top of page

 It’s a modest sailboat with a decent engine, but the seating on the deck leaves something to be desired, as does the demeanor of the captain.
 He’s hung over, I decide as the stale, slightly rotten scent of cheap rum squeezes through the pores on his leathery skin and wafts toward me.

-God, it’s been six months, and I can’t get used to the sound of it.
+“They’re rated number one on Trip Advisor and Yelp for half day snorkeling excursions,” my husband Vince told me yesterday.
+Husband, God, it’s been six months, and I can’t get used to the sound of it.
 It’s a belated honeymoon without the bliss and the fireworks.
-The romantic getaway to Saint Thomas has changed nothing; I’m flat lining in the passion department but still faking it.
+The romantic getaway to Saint Thomas has changed nothing.
+My passion has flatlined, and it’s getting harder to fake.
 When will he notice?

 Sherri, the captain’s girlfriend of twenty years, climbs effortlessly from the galley and places a gorgeous vegetable tray down in front us.
 “Appetizers,” she says, her bright teeth carving a smile on her caramel brown face.
 “Ben is heading out to a spot by Dog Island that will be better for snorkeling,” she adds as I start in on a zucchini strip.